Ken Anderson & Associates

 For several years, Laszlo also served as the principal French-language media relations and presentation skills trainer for the House of Commons.
 For the past 18 years, he has been delivering media relations, presentation skills and crisis communication training for a range of clients in both the public and private sectors.

-In addition to French, Laszlo is fluent in both English and Hungarian.
+In addition to French, Laszlo is fluent in English.

 Laszlo studied Journalism and Communications at Laval University in Québec City, before joining the CBC as public affairs reporter in 1975.
 He also worked as a reporter with the Broadcast News/La Presse Canadienne news agency in Montréal.